 Get chatting to a German and, regardless of their political inclination, they simply won’t believe why we are so opposed to electric vehicles and gorging ourselves on fossil fuels.
 And when you see just how feasible Germany makes the transition to electric cars appear, you probably wouldn’t either.

 What seems like an insurmountable achievement for Australia even if it changed its attitude tomorrow is only a start for Germany.
-Battery and smart grid capability is being rolled out to public charging points, taking the pressure off energy infrastructure, charging infrastructure incentives will continue to grow the network, and government incentives will encourage more drivers to make the switch to EVs.
+Battery storage and smart grid capability are being rolled out to public charging points, taking the pressure off energy infrastructure, charging infrastructure incentives will continue to grow the network, and government incentives will encourage more drivers to make the switch to EVs.

 Want more?
-German EV owners are not charged motor vehicle tax on their EV for 10 years and charging it at work is not regarded a taxable fringe benefit.
+German EV owners are not charged motor vehicle tax on their EV for 10 years and charging it at work is not regarded as a taxable fringe benefit.
 That’s a whole lot of reasons to go electric.

 If you are one of the many Australians that believe electric cars won’t work, then I am afraid you couldn’t be more wrong.
 The number of example nations that prove its feasibility now far outweigh those that don’t.

 And please don’t even bother trying to pull the “Oh but what if I need to drive to Sydney from Melbourne?” counter punch.
 When was the last time you actually needed to?
-And if the answer doesn’t instantly invalidate your argument – as it does for virtually everyone I speak to – then combustion powered vehicles will still be available to do that job until EVs can.
+And if the answer doesn’t instantly invalidate your argument – as it does for virtually everyone I speak to – then combustion-powered vehicles will still be available to do that job until EVs can.